mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 - Citizens are scared, not reassured by guards

 **History DC 14:**
 > *"Kaer Thandros has stood for three millennia, capital of seven kingdoms that rose and fell.
 The current dynasty, House Thandris, has ruled for 400 years—but their legitimacy has always been questioned.
 Some say they seized power through treachery.
-The destruction of House Blackwood was one of King Thandris III's most controversial acts."*
+The destruction of House Blackwood was one of King Aldric III's most controversial acts."*

 ---